jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 `affinity`

 Feedback: Correct!
 Remember to set this for every layer in the network.
 Use query_network to get the reference for default values for layers that aren’t of interest.

+#### 11. Using asynchronous mode to run inference in parallel with preprocessing has no benefit if you are only using CPU.
+True or False?

+- [ ] True
+- [x] `False`

+Feedback: Correct!
+Most CPUs will get some benefit, because most CPUs have multiple cores.